Orthopedic Physical Therapy

 Please note: To qualify as a residency candidate in our program, you must:

-2. Pass and the National Physical Therapy Board Examination prior to May 1st.
+1. Pass and the National Physical Therapy Board Examination during the spring cycle (usually in April).

 For questions or more information, please contact the Program Director by email or at 541-768-5157.